jhu-library-applications/dspace-data-collection-1/README.md

         handlePrefix = 'http://dspace.myuni.edu/handle/'
         skippedCollections = A list of the 'uuid' of any collections that you wish the script to skip. (e.g. ['45794375-6640-4efe-848e-082e60bae375'])
 ```
 The 'filePath' is directory into which output files will be written and 'handlePrefix' may or may not vary from your DSpace URL depending on your configuration.
-This secrets.py file will be ignored according to the repository's .gitignore file so that DSpace login details will not be inadvertently exposed through GitHub.
+This secret.py file will be ignored according to the repository's .gitignore file so that DSpace login details will not be inadvertently exposed through GitHub.

-If you are using both a development server and a production server, you can create a separate secrets.py file with a different name (e.g. secretsProd.py) and containing the production server information.
-When running each of these scripts, you will be prompted to enter the file name (e.g 'secretsProd' without '.py') of an alternate secrets file.
-If you skip the prompt or incorrectly type the file name, the scripts will default to the information in the secrets.py file.
+If you are using both a development server and a production server, you can create a separate secret.py file with a different name (e.g. secretProd.py) and containing the production server information.
+When running each of these scripts, you will be prompted to enter the file name (e.g 'secretProd' without '.py') of an alternate secret file.
+If you skip the prompt or incorrectly type the file name, the scripts will default to the information in the secret.py file.
 This ensures that you will only access the production server if you really intend to.

 #### [compareTwoKeysInCommunity.py](compareTwoKeysInCommunity.py)
 Based on user input, extracts the values of two specified keys from a specified community to a CSV file for comparison.